Pirate Parrot

 The Pirate Parrot is a costumed mascot of the Pittsburgh Pirates of Major League Baseball.
-He was introduced in 1979 to boost sagging attendance numbers, and was inspired by the success of rival mascot Phillie Phanatic, which the Philadelphia Phillies introduced the year before.
+He was introduced in 1979 to boost sagging attendance and was inspired by the success of rival mascot Phillie Phanatic, which the Philadelphia Phillies introduced the year before.

 History

-The character of a parrot was derived from the classic story Treasure Island by Robert Louis Stevenson, most notably the one owned by Long John Silver named "Captain Flint".
+The parrot character was derived from the classic story Treasure Island by Robert Louis Stevenson, most notably the one owned by Long John Silver named "Captain Flint".

 The Pirates put out a casting call for highly-energetic candidates, hoping to find a comedic talent similar to Robin Williams, and selected Kevin Koch after an extensive audition day due to his disco dance skills.
 The Parrot debuted on April Fools' Day, 1979 when he "hatched" at Three Rivers Stadium.
 That year, the "We Are Family" Pirates won the World Series.